Synqly/go-sdk/README.md

 Example Synqly OCSF Notification status: OPEN
 ```

-# Events Connector Example
+# SIEM Connector Example

-The `examples` directory of this repository contains example implementations that demonstrate how to incoporate Synqly SDKs into a Go application.
+The `examples` directory of this repository contains example implementations that demonstrate how to incorporate Synqly SDKs into a Go application.

-This section acts as supporting documentation for `examples/events-connector`.
-The `events-connector` example demonstrates how to use the Synqly's Events Connector to send events to a SIEM in a multi-tenant application.
+This section acts as supporting documentation for the sample program in `examples/siem-connector`.
+The `siem-connector` example demonstrates how to use the Synqly's SIEM Connector to send events to a SIEM Provider from within a multi-tenant application.

-The `events-connector` example will:
+The `siem-connector` example will:

 - Define multiple tenants in a sample application
 - Define an `Integration` for each tenant (using Splunk as the target SIEM Provider)